arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-pin-mapping/content.md

 ### Resources Tab

-Navigate to the **Resources** tile window, you will see a list of the available mappings for your device, in the case of the **Portenta Machine Control** you have:
+Navigate to the **Resources** tile window and you will see a list of the available mappings for your device.
+In the case of the **Portenta Machine Control** you have:
 * Digital Inputs
 * Digital Outputs
 * Analog Inputs